louisliuwei/FPGA-Design-Flow-using-Vivado/lab5.md

 6. Using Windows Explorer, browse to **<2018_2_zynq_sources>\lab5** and open uart_top.txt using any text editor.
 Copy the content of it and paste it in uart_top.v (around line 22) in the Vivado project.

-7. In the Tcl Shell window enter the following command to change to the lab directory and hit **Enter**.
+7. In the Tcl Shell window enter the following command to change to the lab directory and hit the Enter key.

    *cd C:/xup/fpga_flow/2018_2_zynq_sources/lab5*